 Conclusion

 Katie Mitchell’s concept of Events are in a Stanislavskian tradition but a unique adaptation or evolution of them.
 The idea of the Event as the moment where the character’s Objective changes is a useful one.
-More problematic is the rule that an Event has to happen for every character on stage at the same time.
+More problematic is the rule that an Event must happen for every character on stage at the same time.
 This can lead to some strange directorial choices that can jar with a playwright’s text – sometimes in harmful rather than productive ways.
 There are a range of approaches to naming Events; some people take the objective approach, whereas others prefer the subjective approach.
 I personally fall into the latter camp and use this approach in my professional practice and pedagogy because I believe that the Event can then form part of the character’s inner monologue and can help the actor connect emotionally with the situation of the character at a moment of change.
 In the pedagogy that I have developed at London South Bank University, I have found that a focus on limiting the number of Events in a scene can be helpful.
 Also helpful is the idea that an Event might be caused by either the character achieving their Objective, the character giving up on their Objective or something happening that changes what the character wants.
 In scene Analysis, the practice of using columns with Actions, Events, Objectives and Inner Obstacles opposite a page of dialogue can be helpful.
 A useful rehearsal approach to rehearsing with Events can be to speak the Event out loud at the moment when it occurs, connecting with it with the imagination and emotion and then speaking the Objective out loud, before continuing the scene.
 Some practical tips when rehearsing with Events (which may not be necessary if the actor is immersed in the given circumstances of the scene) are to avoid rushing over Events, to consider pausing at Events, to consider changing the tempo-rhythm of your speech or movement (or both) after an Event and to consider moving if you have been still or becoming still if you have been moving at an Event.
 Overall, this article has taken seriously Stanislavski’s exhortation to “create your own system” but in an informed and rigourous way, by exploring different practitioners’ approaches to Stanislavski’s techniques, weighing up their advantages and disadvantages and then choosing an approach that works for you, rather than merely adopting the approach that you were taught or that is most familiar to you.

 Bibliography